Kexue-Li/Isotope_Combinator/README.md

 # Isotope_Combinator
- Calculate all posible combinations of an ion from the isotope talbe
+ Calculate all posible combinations of an ion from the isotope table.

 ## Preparation isotope table
 To reduce the calculation time, usually only select the most important isotopes in the sample or the most posibility contamination isotopes.